MartaCaseroM/EmotionDetector/README.md

 ## Data Obtention and analysis

-This proyect works with the data found in: [Kaggle](https://www.kaggle.com/datasets/msambare/fer2013).
+This project works with the data found in: [Kaggle](https://www.kaggle.com/datasets/msambare/fer2013).
 This data includes a train and test folder, each with several images of different facial expressions/emotions.

 In order to create a set of validation data, it has been used the DataGeneration.ipynb notebook.
 In this notebook, the original train set of data has been divided by half in order to have a train and validation set of images.
 The new training data set folder which will be used throughout the whole project is /data/train1.